Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Related work

 \paragraph{Transfer learning} The idea of using the intermediate layers of a neural network is very well known in the transfer learning community.
 Work like Deep Adaptation Network \citep{dan_network} freeze the first layers of a neural network, fine-tune the last layers while adding a head which is specific for each target domain.
 The justification behind this strategy is that deep networks learn general features \citep{caruna_1994, bengio_transfer, bengio_ood}, especially the ones at the first layers, that may be reused across different domain \citep{features_transfert}. \citet{oquab2014learning} demonstrate that when limited amount of training data are available for the target tasks, using the frozen features extracted from the intermediate layers of a deep network trained on classification can help solve object and action classification tasks on other datasets.
-SSL methods can be viewed as devising unsupervised training tasks (source tasks) that will yield \emph{representations} that transfer well to typically supervised downstream tasks (target task).
-Modern SSL methods define a training objective that relies on data-augmentation based views of different inputs, without access to their associated targets/classes, it is direct to see that considering a classification task from a SSL trained models falls under the realm of transfer learning.
-That being said, the question that remains unanswered is to understand which specific aspects of the SSL techniques affect the transferability, and the usefulness of the guillotine trick.
-Is it to what degree the distribution resulting from data augmentations commonly used to train SSL models differs from the true input distribution of the downstream tasks?
-Is it a possible overfiting on the SSL training task?
-Or is it other inherent differences between the SSL training task and the downstream task?
+Another line of work on training with random or noisy labels also studied how the use of intermediate layers improves significantly downstream performances \citep{Maennel2020} while \citet{Baldock2021DeepLT} introduced a measure of example difficulty that leverages the number of intermediate layers that are aligned towards a given prediction.
+In this paper, we show that SSL trained models fall under the realm of transfer learning, in consequence we can expect that all the observations made in the transfer learning literature about the use of intermediate layers are also valid for SSL.
+When viewing the projector SSL trick and cutting layer for transfer as a general machine learning trick to improve generalization, it's not surprising anymore that work as \citet{wang2022, sar} have been able to show that adding a projector can also be highly beneficial for supervised training.